Sep 5, 2023

 |Investor tip: When learning how to invest in the S&P 500, we recommend buying a fund over hand-picking individual stocks.
 Here’s why: passively buying and holding an index can produce better results than individual stocks. |

-How to invest in the S&P 500: index funds vs. ETFs
+How to invest in the S&P 500 index fund: mutual funds vs. ETFs

-Since the S&P 500 is simply a measure of its underlying stocks’ performance, you can’t invest in it directly—instead, you can invest with an index fund or ETF that strives to match the performance of the market index.
+Since the S&P 500 is simply a measure of its underlying stocks’ performance, you can’t invest in it directly—instead, you can buy S&P 500 index funds through either a mutual fund or ETF that strives to match the performance of the S&P 500 market index.

-Investing in the S&P 500 with an index fund
+Investing in the S&P 500 with a mutual fund

-There are many S&P 500 index funds to choose from, but the following criteria can help guide your selection:
+There are many S&P 500 index-based mutual funds to choose from, but the following criteria can help guide your selection: